• Skip to primary navigation

 French fries in air fryer basket.

-How to Make Frozen French Fries in the Air Fryer: The Basics
+How to Cook Frozen French Fries in the Air Fryer

-Real talk: If your Air Fryer is 5 quarts or smaller, don’t cook an entire bag of frozen french fries at once.
+• If your air fryer is 5 quarts or smaller, don’t cook an entire bag of frozen french fries at once.
 This amount of French fries lets off steam and makes the fries a bit soggy.
-For a 4-quart air fryer, I cook about a third to half of the bag.
+For a 4-quart air fryer, cook half a bag or less.

 Air fryer cooked French fries on a platter with a small bowl of ketchup.